-WCFF hosts an afternoon of films with discussion to celebrate Sharks and to inform the public how important they are to the biodiversity and health of the oceans.
+In celebration of both World Lion and World Elephants Days, the WCFF hosts an evening of films with discussion to celebrate these iconic species. to inform the public how important they are to the biodiversity and health of the oceans.

 The WCFF mission is to inform, engage and inspire wildlife conservation through the power of film.
 In doing so we host programs at high schools, colleges and universities across the globe.
 These events are usually two hours long with 90 minutes of film, 30 minutes for panel discussion and Q&A. Programs are free for students, staff, faculty and the public to attend.

 The WCFF in partnership with the City of Vaasa, Finland, VAMK University, Vaasa University and the Vaasa Wildlife Film Festival is hosting a a Climate Change Conference and Networking Forum.

 This event is open to the general public and is in partnership with universities, corporate organizations, filmmakers, scientists, the city of Vaasa and the government of Finland. opening event on Thursday, September 26 at Vaasa University, Wolff Auditorium and Interactive Space.